 Product Comparison

-| Feature / Spec | BOS 100® | BOS 200® | BOS 200+® | CAT 100® |
+| Feature / Spec | BOS 100® | CAT 100® | BOS 200® | BOS 200+® |

 |---|---|---|---|---|

-| Target Contaminants | Chlorinated solvents (TCE, PCE, DCE, VC) | Petroleum hydrocarbons (BTEX, TPH, LNAPL) | Complex PHC sites: LNAPL, MTBE, glycols, etc. | CVOCs, DNAPL, mixed chlorinated solvent mass |
+| Target Contaminants | Chlorinated solvents (TCE, PCE, DCE, VC) | CVOCs, DNAPL, mixed chlorinated solvent mass | Petroleum hydrocarbons (BTEX, TPH, LNAPL) | Complex PHC sites: LNAPL, MTBE, glycols, etc. |

-| Primary Mechanism | Adsorption + abiotic reductive dechlorination (ZVI) | Adsorption + aerobic biodegradation | Adsorption + enhanced bio (aerobic & anaerobic) | Adsorption + catalytic degradation + engineered bio |
+| Treatment Mechanism | Adsorption + abiotic reductive dechlorination (ZVI) | Adsorption + catalytic degradation + engineered bio | Adsorption + aerobic biodegradation | Adsorption + enhanced bio (aerobic & anaerobic) |

-| Delivery Methods | Direct push, trench, injection wells, PRBs | Direct push, wells, soil mixing | Direct push, wells, PRBs, mixing | Direct push, wells, soil mixing |
+| Delivery Methods | Direct push, trench, soil mix, packer, GeoTAP | Direct push, trench, soil mix, packer, GeoTAP | Direct push, trench, soil mix, packer, GeoTAP | Direct push, trench, soil mix, packer, GeoTAP |